A Short History of the Bearded Christ

 While the Shroud of Turin—the famous linen cloth in Italy bearing the image of a man believed to be the crucified Christ—has often been cited as a primary physical archetype for this bearded look, modern DNA analysis and radiocarbon dating have largely shifted its origin to a later period.
 This distances the relic from the early evolution of the image.
 Instead, the visual tradition can be more reliably traced to late 4th-century depictions such as those in the Catacomb of Commodilla in Rome.

-| Wall painting of a bust of Christ from the Catacombs of Commodilla |
+Wall painting of a bust of Christ from the Catacombs of Commodilla

 From these early hints, the iconic face we recognize today largely comes down to us in the 6th century with the Christ Pantocrator (Christ the Almighty) icon at Mount Sinai during the eastern chapter of the roman(Byzantine) empire ruled from Constantinople.

 This was a massive shift.
-He was no longer a youthful Roman shepherd; he looked like a cosmic figure.
+He was no longer a youthful Roman shepherd; he had become a cosmic figure.
 He had the long, dark hair, the divided beard, the piercing eyes—one side of his face painted to look merciful, the other side stern to probably resemble the sages from the period .
 This Byzantine template became the ultimate blueprint.
 Most famous examples of Christ Pantocrator were painted by anonymous Byzantine iconographers, as icon painting was considered a sacred act of devotion.

-| Christ Pantocrator from Saint Catherine's Monastery in Sinai |
+Christ Pantocrator from Saint Catherine's Monastery in Sinai

 But here is where the story pans out, and we realize Christianity wasn't the only religion undergoing this massive visual shift in the ancient world.